is-leeroy-jenkins/Armory/README.md

 * Error handling and debugging tools in Excel
 * Leveraging named ranges and structured references

-**Example:**

-> Automatically generate, format, and distribute Excel-based dashboards on a scheduled basis, emailing results to stakeholders with a single button click.

 ##  ⚙️ VBA (Access) — *Database Automation*

-- Use VBA in Microsoft Access to automate database operations, form management, and advanced data integration.
-- Google Colab linked below

 <a href="https://colab.research.google.com/github/is-leeroy-jenkins/Halo-Kitty-Adventures/blob/main/vba/notebook/vba-access.ipynb" target="_parent">
 <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

+- Use VBA in Microsoft Access to automate database operations, form management, and advanced data integration.
+- Build an Access tool that imports operational data, transforms and validates records, and then exports the cleaned dataset for analysis or reporting.

 **Core Topics**